ChildishGiant/allie.page/_pages/micro-projects.md

 attempt to solve the puzzle before all the letters were shown (we succeeded!)

 ### [esbuild-plugin-hjson](https://github.com/ChildishGiant/esbuild-plugin-hjson)
-A pluging for the [esbuild](https://esbuild.github.io/) Javascript bundler to allow it to load [hjson](https://hjson.github.io/) files.
+A plugin for the [esbuild](https://esbuild.github.io/) Javascript bundler to allow it to load [hjson](https://hjson.github.io/) files.

 ### [braille-typer](https://github.com/ChildishGiant/braille-typer)
 A site that lets you input text from braille and see what it says.